Atharva-Phatak/torchflare/README.md

 * _Metrics and much more._

 Currently, **TorchFlare** supports ***CPU*** and ***GPU*** training.
 DDP and TPU support will be coming soon!

+This library is in its nascent stage.
+So, there might be breaking changes.
 ### ***Getting Started***

 The core idea around TorchFlare is the [Experiment](/torchflare/experiments/experiment.py)